nick3point5/emmet-gen/README.md

 # Getting started
 ## Installation
+* Download and install [Node.js](https://nodejs.org/en/download/).
+Node.js 14 or higher is required.
-* Before emmet-gen can be used it should be initialized with the command
+* Before emmet-gen can be used, it should be initialized with the command
 ```shell
 npx emmet-gen init
 ```
-* emmet-gen can be used in any sub-directory. emmet-gen will search up the file tree for emmet-gen-template.json.
+* emmet-gen can be used in any sub-directory. emmet-gen will search up the file tree for <b>emmet-gen-template.json</b>.

 ---